pavel-developer/elephantstock/README.md

 #### Task 1

 We want to give you three tasks.
 The first task has the code name: `The parser`.
-Please create a parser and save these 12000000 records in mongodb collection.
+Please create a parser and save these 12000000 records in mongodb collection(s).

 #### Task 2